Amos47/2400/Chapter 3.md

 Figure NA.
 The generalised Agile process ![SDLC Phases](http://riordan.ca/images/agile.png)

-Note from Figure NA the emphasis on delivering working software at the end of each iteration, then moving back to the beginning after evaluation.
-This clearly differentiates from the SDLC where stages are begun and finished and never revisited unless a catastrophic error causes a complete reset.
+Note from Figure NA the emphasis on delivering working software at the end of each rapid iteration (it should take no longer than a month – and often much, much less time -- to traverse from top to bottom of one iteration in agile), then moving back to the beginning after evaluation by users.
+This is much closer to prototyping and clearly differentiates from the SDLC where stages are begun and finished and never revisited unless a catastrophic error causes a complete reset.
 This is the main contrast between the two camps.
 The SDLC is predictive – all is known beforehand and the process doesn’t ever vary.
 Agile methods are more adaptive and flexible, as we’ll see from or discussion of the Scrum flavour of agile, below.

 Agile has many devotees, at least partly because the principles of the Agile movement are simple, straightforward and compelling.

 [Interested?](http://agilemanifesto.org/principles.html)

 The contrast with SDLC are added by the author in the SDLC reflection column:

 Table TB.
-Agile principles with comparitive reflections on the SDLC
+Agile principles with comparative reflections on the SDLC

 | Agile principle | SDLC reflection |
 | :- | :- |